FountainVest Partners

-FountainVest Partners (FountainVest; 方源资本 (Fāngyuán Zīběn)) is a Chinese investment firm based in Hong Kong that invests in the private markets.
+FountainVest Partners (FountainVest; 方源资本 (Fāngyuán Zīběn)) is a Chinese private equity firm investing primarily in Asia.
 The firm focuses on China's media and entertainment, sports and consumer-related sectors although it has expanded into other areas in recent years.

 Headquartered in Hong Kong, the firm has additional offices in Beijing, Frankfurt, Shanghai and Singapore.

 Background

 In December 2007, Frank Tang and several other senior executives at Temasek Holdings founded FountainVest.
-Major investors of the firm at the time were Temasek Holdings, the CPP Investment Board and Ontario Teachers’ Pension Plan.
+Major investors of the firm at the time were Temasek Holdings, the CPP Investment Board and Ontario Teachers' Pension Plan.
 The firm raised almost $1 billion for its first China-focused private equity fund despite the 2008 financial crisis.
-For many investors, FountainVest was the first China private equity fund they committed money to.
-By 2022, the company closed its fourth fund, that one being of $2.9 Billion.
+For many investors, FountainVest was the first Chinese private equity fund they committed money to.
+By 2022, the company closed its fourth fund, that one being of $2.9 billion.

 Investment strategy

 FountainVest's investment strategy is based around three core themes: the rising middle class, urbanisation and sustainable development.
 The typical deal size is $50 million - $150 million enterprise value on entry as it has already passed the early stage company risk while still having potential to become a billion dollar company.